gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/variable-naming.png "Audience booing")

 This also goes for naming your variables and functions.
 A variabled named `x` isn't going to help anyone understand what `x` is meant to be storing and used for.
-You can never know when you'll need to look at your own code again down the line and forget what `x` was meant to be for.
+You can never know when you'll need to look at your own code again down the line and forget what `x` was meant to be used for.

 ## Dumping your code on a Machine Learning Engineer won't work